victor-chew/espclock4/README.md

 If the battery is simply low (4.2V for 4xAA battery, 3.1V for 18650 battery), it will have ample reserve to keep the ULP running for many days, so clock time will not be lost.

 When the battery is removed to change to a fresh set, the supercapacitor will have enough juice to power the ULP for about 5 to 6 minutes before clock time is lost.
 So any change of batteries have to be performed within that time interval.

+###Router Offline
+If the router is down, or the ESP32 is unable to connect to the router for whatever reason, it will wait for the next opportunity to do so i.e. wait for another 2 hours.

+Note that if the ESP32 is unable to connect to the Internet for an extended period of time, the clock will drift noticeably due to the 5% RTC clock error.
+However, this will be fixed once the ESP32 is able to get online again.

 ### Stress test
 Uncomment `STRESS_TEST` to activate the stress test code.